ARE Boot Camp

 The AIA New York State (AIANYS) Emerging Professionals Committee has developed a scholarship program to encourage participation in the Architect Registration Examination (ARE).
 This scholarship is intended to recognize Associate AIA members in New York State who have made significant contributions at an early stage in their careers to the profession and to encourage their pursuit of licensure.

-Complimentary Membership Notice: New graduates with an accredited degree in architecture are eligible for complimentary membership for up to 18 months and should contact membership staff for details; others can register for a paid membership using the “Join and Attend” option for Boot Camp sessions.
+New graduates with an accredited degree in architecture are eligible for complimentary membership for up to 18 months and should contact us for details; others can register for a paid membership using the “Join and Attend” option for Boot Camp sessions.
 Those who live or work in Manhattan are eligible for New York Chapter membership; other chapters may have different dues rates which may require a fee adjustment after course enrollment.
-Please visit our Membership pages for information about benefits of membership.

-NCARB has released a new cloud-based option for using the vignette softeware for a modest fee; you may wish to check details here.
-Also, the practice vignette software is set up on computers in our IBEX Training Center.
-These machines are available to individuals who are members or registered for an ARE Review course for practice.
-Please contact our office manager to check when the lab is available.
+NCARB offers a cloud-based option for using the vignette software for a modest fee.
+The practice vignette software is available in our Training Center.
+These machines are offered to individuals who are members or registered for an ARE Review course for practice.
+Please contact our Office Manager to check when the lab is available.

-The chapter has two annual events “Demystifying the A.R.E.”
-(January 13, 2016) and “Got License” which provide a framework for understanding the license process and exam.
-For additional information, email our Emerging New York Architects Committee at: firstname.lastname@example.org or visit the calendar closer to the date.
+The chapter has two annual events “Demystifying the A.R.E.” and “Got License” which provide a framework for understanding the license process and exam.
+For additional information, contact our Emerging New York Architects Committee at email@example.com or visit the Calendar to find dates.